sigp/lighthouse/book/src/installation.md

 See ["Configuring the `PATH` environment variable" (rust-lang.org)](https://www.rust-lang.org/tools/install) for more information.

+### Compilation error

+Make sure you are running the latest version of Rust.
+If you have installed Rust using rustup, simply type `$ rustup update`.

 ### OpenSSL

 If you get a build failure relating to OpenSSL, try installing `openssl-dev` or